SirWumpus/post4/README.md

 - - -
 #### _dsp!
 ( `aaddr` -- )
-Store `addr` into the data stack pointer.
+Store `aaddr` into the data stack pointer.

 - - -
 #### _dsp@